 VAT deductions are not allowed for internal and external entertainment.
 The whole amount, including VAT, is to be coded as a cost.

-Meals are normally considered a private living expense, but there are exceptions in certain circumstances, such as internal or external entertainment.
-If you are given lunch as an employee where the purpose is not internal or external entertainment, it is classified as a meal benefit.
-Free food is a taxable benefit that you are to register in Primula.
+Meals are normally considered a private living expense.
+If you are given lunch as an employee where the purpose is not internal or external entertainment, a meal benefit arises.
+A free meal is then a taxable benefit that you must register in Primula.